The Must-Dos in Taranaki

 4. Hike to the Summit of Mt Taranaki

 A hike up to the summit of Mt Taranaki means discovering volcanic and alpine landscapes while being rewarded with views of epic proportions.
-We wish we were exaggerating.
-Get more information on the hike in our Hikes in Egmont National Park article.
+We wish we were exaggerating!
+Needless to say, the summit hike can only be accessed between December and April unless you’re an experienced alpine hiker.
+Get more information on the hike in our Hikes in the Egmont National Park article.

 5. Try Out Dam Dropping

 Dam dropping is one of the hidden gems of adrenaline activities in New Zealand.
 You won’t hear the tourism operators raving about this locally invented activity like you would hear about skydiving and bungy jumping, however, taking a kayak or water sledge down the 8m (26ft) Normanby Dam is a much-loved Taranaki activity for both locals and travellers.

 6. Walk Up the Hawera Water Tower